SalesforceCommerceCloud/b2c-crm-sync/docs/_projects/setup.md

 - [Update your .env file with the scratchOrg details](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md#setup-scratchorg-authentication-credentials) and user details required to login to the scratchOrg.
 As part of this, reset your securityToken before deploying to B2C Commerce.
 - Log into your scratchOrg, and enable integration for your B2C Instance.
 You can validate integration is configured successfully by seeding the CustomerLists and Sites present in your B2C Instance using our Lightning App quickActions.
 - Configure your [Match and Duplicate rules](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md#salesforce-customer-360-platform-configuration-instructions) based on your customerModel configuration (either [Accounts and Contacts](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md#account--contact-match-rules-setup-guidance) or [PersonAccounts](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/blob/master/README.md#personaccount-match-rules-setup-guidance)).
 - Verify your Salesforce scratchOrg configuration details via our deployment tooling.
-Once you've confirmed that you're credentials are trustworthy, you can kick-off the B2C Commerce build process.
+Once you've confirmed that your credentials are trustworthy, you can kick-off the B2C Commerce build process.

 ```bash
 npm run crm-sync:sf:auth:usercreds